jbequ5/Enigma-Machine-Miner/README.md

 ### How Deterministic Tooling Works

-1. Planning Arbos analyzes the challenge and shows clear deterministic recommendations.
+1. Planning Arbos analyzes the challenge and shows clear deterministic tool recommendations.
 2. Miner reviews them and can immediately add/edit "Deterministic Tooling Requirements" (e.g., "Use stim for stabilizer checks.
 Prefer symbolic fallbacks.
 Run fidelity simulation with quantum_rings.").
 3. Miner has time to install any recommended tools.
 4. When approved, Arbos automatically uses the symbolic module **and** respects the miner-specified preferences in the parallel swarm.